-Amy Eden, an adult child of alcoholics and long time writer and teacher on the subject, offers insight into navigating the waters of being in love with an “ACA.”
+Amy Eden, an adult child of alcoholics and writer offers insight into navigating the waters of being in love with an “ACA.”

 Have you heard the one about the confused man whose girlfriend of a year and a half suddenly got mad and left him?
 Just up and left.
 They’d never fought, not once.
 The relationship seemed perfectly fine.
 He’d introduced her to his friends and his whole family.
 They were engaged.
 They were going to get married.
 Then she split.